TyJaYo/slack/extract-message/README.md

 ### Update Local Files

 You'll need the two files mentioned above.
 The former ([extract_message.ts](https://github.com/TyJaYo/slack/blob/main/extract-message/functions/extract_message.ts)) goes in a subdirectory called 'functions' that you will need to create.
-The contents of the latter ([manifest.ts](https://github.com/TyJaYo/slack/blob/main/extract-message/manifest.ts)) must replace your existing manifest.ts file.
+The latter ([manifest.ts](https://github.com/TyJaYo/slack/blob/main/extract-message/manifest.ts)) must replace the manifest.ts file instantiated by `slack create` in the previous step.

 ## Deploying Your App

-From within the app directory entered above, deploy the app to Slack infrastructure using `slack deploy`:
+From within the app directory entered above using `cd`, deploy the app to Slack infrastructure using `slack deploy`:

 ```zsh